In the book of Acts we are introduced to Paul. Many of us know and love Paul. But before he was the famous Paul, he was infamously known as Saul…

 Saul was a man who loved God.
 He was deeply devoted and wanted to spend his life serving God.
 Saul was a busy church leader.
 He had the right credentials, the right friends, and one of the most respected teachers–Gamaliel (Acts 5:34, Acts 22:3).
 Saul’s life was full of busy church activity.
 Saul was “a Hebrew of Hebrews, a Pharisee” (Philippians 3:5).
 We could say Saul was a Christian of Christians, a leader of leaders–Judaism was the church in Saul’s day.

 Saul zealously followed the traditions of man and the religion men created around serving God, and because of this he was on track to becoming a great leader in the church.
 By all external appearances Saul looked like a person everyone should look to.
 He did everything well.
-He was advancing fast within the church ranks, as stated in his own words: “I was advancing in Judaism beyond many of my own age… I was extremely zealous for the traditions of my fathers” Galatians 1:14.
+He was advancing fast within church ranks, climbing the religious ladder, and stated as much in his own words: “I was advancing in Judaism beyond many of my own age… I was extremely zealous for the traditions of my fathers” Galatians 1:14.

 Climbing the religious ladder was important to Saul.
 His own proud admission of advancing and beyond many my own age gives away the addictive and hierarchical nature of manmade religion and how it engenders wrong zeal and wrong loyalty to man.
 Advancement in a religious system and comparison always appeals to the flesh.